OMAHANS HAVE BEEN MISINFORMED!

 In 1899, this group created a second event, swearing to Omaha’s residents it would be bigger than the first.
 They called it the Greater America Exposition.
 Unfortunately, they’d planned a racist, opportunist crapshoot designed to soak up money from visitors.
 Because of this, and simple bad planning, the second Omaha Expo is generally thought of as a failure today.

-The Trans-Mississippi Expo Ends
+The End of the Trans-Mississippi Expo

 After the Trans-Mississippi Expo ended in 1898, a group of investors immediately collected money from 200 people in order to buy the Expo grounds in Kountze Place.